xinli94/dl-inference-server/README.md

 via an HTTP endpoint, allowing remote clients to request inferencing for any model being managed by the server.

-This repo contains a C++ and Python client libraries that make it easy to communicate with an inference server.
-Also included is *image\_client*, an example C++ application that uses the C++ client library to execute image classification models on the inference server.
+This repo contains C++ and Python client libraries that make it easy to communicate with the inference server.
+Also included are C++ and Python versions of *image\_client*, an example application that uses the C++ or Python client library to execute image classification models on the inference server.

 The inference server itself is delivered as a containerized solution from the [NVIDIA GPU